 Continuation of Spanish 221 with emphasis on understanding and responding orally, sustaining a complex conversation, reading intermediate level Spanish, and constructing grammatically correct sentences.
-Prerequisite: SPAN&

-221 with a grade of C or better or instructor permission.
+Prerequisite: SPAN& 221 with a grade of C or better or permission of instructor.

 SPAN& 223 Spanish VI: D (5)